-The League of Women Voters of the Los Altos-Mountain View Area has locally taken positions on government (local government, libraries) and social (education, Foothill-De Anza Community College District, Housing, Healthcare, El Camino Hospital) issues, as detailed below:
+The League of Women Voters of the Los Altos-Mountain View Area has locally taken positions on government (local government, libraries) and social (education, Foothill-De Anza Community College District, Housing, Rent Stabilization, Healthcare, El Camino Hospital) issues, as detailed below:

 - Support of General Plans in Los Altos, Los Altos Hills, and Mountain View, which set forth goals and plans for achieving those goals.
 Each city’s plan should reflect that city’s needs and values.
 State guidelines for general plans should be guidelines and not mandates.
 Background information should be expressed in a form which allows comparison of data on a regional basis.
 Los Altos Hills’ plan should provide for services compatible with the rural nature of the area and should recognize LAH responsibilities to the region.